Lymphatic surgery: Lipedema / Lymphedema

 • Over 12 years of experience as a specialist in plastic and aesthetic medicine.

-• Senior Consultant Plastic Surgery Lucerne since 2021.
+• Head of Plastic Surgery Lucerne since 2021.

 Dr. med.
 Dorrit Winterholer.
 Breast augmentation with autologous fat.